Connorseds2002/connorseds2002/README.md

 ## I'm a Developer, Youtuber, Streemer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I like to code in my spear time

 ### Spotify Playing 🎧